Xilinx/PYNQ/docs/source/13a_interrupts.rst

 Introduction
 =========================================
 Each IOP has its only interrupt controller allowing its local peripherals to interrupt it.
-This is the standard MicroBlaze interrupt controller and can be used in the MicroBlaze application as it would be in any other design.
+This is the standard `AXI Interrupt Controller (4.1)<https://www.xilinx.com/products/intellectual-property/axi_intc.html>`_ and can be used in an IOP application as it would be used in any MicroBlaze design.

 The base overlay also has a interrupt controller connected to the interrupt pin of the Zynq PS.
-THe IOPs can trigger this interrupt controller to singal to the PS and Python that an interrupt in the overlay has occured.
+The IOPs can trigger this interrupt controller to singal to the PS and Python that an interrupt in the overlay has occured.

 .. image:: ./images/pynqz1_base_overlay_intc_pin.png
    :align: center

 Interrupts in PYNQ can be handled in different ways.
-One method of handling interrupts is using the asyncio Python package.
+One method of handling interrupts is using the *asyncio* Python package.
 Asyncio was first introduced in Python 3.4 as provisional, and starting in Python 3.6 is considered stable. https://docs.python.org/3.6/whatsnew/3.6.html#asyncio
 This PYNQ release used Python 3.6 and includes the latest asyncio package.

-The main advantage of using asyncio over other interrupt handling methods, is that it makes the interrupt handler look like regular Python code, and helps reduce the complexity of managing interrupts using callbacks.
+The main advantage of using asyncio over other interrupt handling methods, is that it makes the interrupt handler look like regular Python code.
+This helps reduce the complexity of managing interrupts using callbacks.

 It should be noted that Python is a productivity langugage rather than a performance language.
 Any performance critical, or real-time parts of a design should be handled in the PL.
 An interrupt sent to the PS may have a relatively long latency before it is handled.